binocarlos/level-path-index/README.md

 ## api

-### pathindex(db, mapper(key, value, emit))
+### pathindex(db, [indexdb], mapper(key, value, emit))

-Return an indexer that uses the mapper function to emit indexed values for each put.
+Pass the document database, optionally the name/sublevel for the indexes and a mapper function that will index each document as it is updated

+the mapper is run with the key and value of the update and an emit function.

-emit is a function with a (path, field, value) signature and be called multiple times.
+emit is a function with a (path, field, value) signature and be called multiple times to add an index to the document.

 ```js
 var index = pathindex(mydb, function(key, value, emit){